-The motivation in a video game attracts people’s attention and time, but not passively following the game story.
-Video game motivates player to positively engage, immerse and explore the game story by reasonable exploiting interactivity.
+A video game can attract people’s attention and time even if it’s not about following a set storyline.
+Video games motivate players to positively engage, immerse and explore the game story through positively exploiting interactivity.
 Interactivity is almost the opposite of narrative; narrative flows under the direction of the author, while interactivity depends on the player for motive power.
 (Adams 1999).
 Adams’ theory demonstrates the relationship between narrative and interactivity.
-In Stacking, Player can leave the main story for his own activities at any time he wants.
-Player acts as Charlie to explore the place or environment where he is, complete a challenge for new objects or just enjoy immersion in the game world.
+In Stacking, the player can deviate from the main story for activities he is interested to engage in any time he wants during the game.
+The player acts as Charlie to explore the place or environment where he is, complete a challenge for new objects or just enjoy immersion in the game world.
 The exploration mechanics provides freedom to the player under constrain of the game system.
 Games must provide at least the illusion of free will to the player; players must feel that they have freedom of action – not absolute freedom, but freedom within the structure of the system.（Greg Costikyan，2007，Games, Storytelling, and Breaking the String）Greg’s theory illustrates the importance of freedom to the player in a game.
 Adams has mentioned “Motive Power”.
 This power should be stimulated and accumulated in the game.
 Enjoyable interactivity and free-exploration mechanics are the most effective ways to stimulate and accumulate motive power to the player in a video game.
 The player transfers from passively following the designer’s idea to positively exploring the game.
-This not only gives the player freedom in the game, but also help the play accept the game story and designer’s ideas.
+This not only gives the player freedom in the game, but also helps the player accept the game story and designer’s ideas.

 From the perspective of the psychological instinct of human, no one likes doing something in a passive situation.
-Video games can utilize curiosities of human so that stimulate the player positively explore and discover in the game world.
-The player’s motivation on exploring unknown and keep the player full of curiosity is one of the most effective methods on conducting the game story and designer’s idea.
-The game story and designer’s ideology are preset, which have no difference between traditional media like TVs or daily paper.
-But the unique part of a video game is based on computer technology and implement of interaction.
-Combining with aesthetic, the player would receive real-time reaction while he or she is playing a video game.
-Like Stacking and other adventure games, the game narrative works as the skeleton to the entire game.
-The story support the whole framework of the game.
+Video games can utilize curiosities of human to stimulate the player to positively explore and discover in the game world.
+Since we know the player likes to explore the unknown that we can work on keeping the player full of curiosity, which would be the most effective method to best communicate the story and the designer’s ideas through the game.
+The game story and designer’s ideology are preset, which are no different from traditional media like TVs or daily paper.
+But the unique part of a video game is based on technology and interaction.
+Combining with aesthetic, the player receives real-time reaction while he or she is playing a video game.
+Like Stacking and other adventure games, the game narrative works as the skeleton to the overall game.
+The story supports the whole framework of the game.
 Puzzle solving, achievement, collection, characters’ abilities are merged into this framework to establish a complete game system.
 Under this system, the game has specific rules and constrains.
-Player has freedom in the game system and this kind of freedom is significant to stimulate player’s motive power to keep the game going forwards.
-So the player in a video game is no longer passively accepting the story but positively seeking to reach the next checkpoint.
-Video game has features in interactivity is the most difference to other mediums.
+The player has freedom in the game system and this freedom is important in stimulating that player to keep playing the game.
+And this way the player is no longer passively accepting the preset story but is instead positively seeking to reach the next checkpoint.
+The features of interactivity is what makes video games different than all other mediums of storytelling.